Mumble-SRL/MBMessagesSwift/Readme.md

 # Initialization

-To initialize the SDK you have to add `MBMessages` to the array of plugins of `MBurger`.
+To initialize the SDK you have to add `MBMessagesSwift` to the array of plugins of `MBurger`.

 ```swift
 import MBurgerSwift